What is a heat pump?

 Planning Permissions for Heat Pumps

-A heat pump’s lifespan is approximately 20-25 years, so much longer than your average gas boiler.
+A heat pump’s lifespan is approximately 20-25 years which is far longer than traditional gas boilers or other comparable home heating systems.